Dontrell Hilliard Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Matchup vs. Houston

-- Against the Texans, Hilliard's 11.7 rushing yards per game over his three career matchups are 21.8 fewer than his over/under in Sunday's game.
+- Hilliard's 11.7 rushing yards per game in his three career matchups against the Texans are 21.8 fewer yards than his over/under in Sunday's game.

-- Allowing 143.4 rushing yards per game, the Texans have the worst run defense in the NFL.
+- Conceding 143.4 rushing yards per game, the Texans have the worst run defense in the NFL.

-- The Texans have allowed 25 rushing touchdowns, 31st in the NFL.
+- The Titans are up against the NFL's 31st-ranked defense when it comes to rushing TDs allowed (25 this season).

 Recent Performances

-- Last week against the Dolphins, Hilliard rushed for 45 yards on eight carries (averaging 5.6 yards per attempt) while scoring one touchdown.
+- Last week against the Dolphins, Hilliard racked up 45 yards on eight carries (averaging 5.6 yards per attempt) while scoring one touchdown.

-- Over his last three games, Hilliard has rushed for 114 yards (38.0 per game) on 22 carries with one touchdown.
+- Over his last three games, Hilliard has collected 114 yards (38.0 per game) on 22 carries with one touchdown.

 Hilliard's Tennessee Teammates